 So, to sum it up:

-December however, temperatures are constantly below freezing and the streets are caked with ice and snow.
+In December however, temperatures are constantly below freezing and the streets are caked with ice and snow.
 You need to be careful if you want to avoid slips and trips.
 Contrary to popular belief, there’s enough sun light during the day (five to six hours) to enjoy the outdoor sights.
-If you’re into skiing then you can also enjoy the Holmenkollen pistes after dark with plenty of like minded folk, too.
+If you’re into skiing then you can also enjoy the Holmenkollen pistes even after dark with plenty of like minded folk, too.

 Travellingstranger 2019 ©.
 All rights reserved.